 At PDU session establishment, when local quota is not to be exceeded, PCF decides to accept the PDU session establishment request.

-At PDU session establishment, when the quota is to be exceeded or no local quota is granted, a PCF makes a decision to delegate the request to the associated central enforcement point (i.e., a primary PCF) of the S-NSSAI whether to accept or reject the current PDU session establishment request.
+At PDU session establishment, when the quota is to be exceeded or no local quota is granted, a PCF makes a decision to delegate the request to the associated central enforcement point (i.e. a primary PCF) of the S-NSSAI whether to accept or reject the current PDU session establishment request.
 The PCF decides the request according to the operator policy, and/or quota status.
 The operator policy of acceptance or rejection of the PDU session establishment request are based on the following information: